It seems like we’ve entered the era of ADHD epidemics.

 Unfortunately, the idea of giving cannabis to a child is something that provokes public concern and is rather avoided than talked about.

 Sadly, Dr. Jensen’s didn’t manage to persuade the Congress, so we’ll still have to wait for more “research” to prove all the benefits of this great herb before it becomes an official treatment for ADHD.

-As it turns out, the answer to both is not universal, and it depends on your overall health, symptoms you are experiencing, your tolerance to cannabinoids, and after all, which effects you are going after.
+As it turns out, the answer to both is not universal, and it depends on the overall health, exact symptoms, tolerance to cannabinoids, and after all, the desired effects.

-If you need to be energized but focused in the day Sativas and Sativa-dominant strains should be a good fit for the daytime use.
+If you need to be energized but focused in the day pure sativa strains and sativa-dominant hybrids should be a good fit for the daytime use.
 Strains that belong to this group are Super Silver Haze, Amnesia Haze, Girl Scout Cookies and Sensi Star.

-Finding a cure for ADHD in cannabis is possible — getting there is a bit tricky.
+Finding a cure for ADHD in cannabis is possible — getting it is a bit tricky.

 There are strains that are high or low in THC, with high CBD content or with an equal ratio of THC to CBD.
 They all have a different impact on each of us.

 So, here are some strains to get you started on your journey.

 This energizing sativa-dominant strain is great for going through the day without the annoying mental buzz.
 Green Crack sparks creativity, makes you focused and helps you get things done.
 This fruity flavored strain is great at giving a boost when you are feeling tired and it’s also a good stress and depression reliever.

 Henry VIII (THC 16-18%)